All Episodes

 By the way, it's hard work.

-I said, All right, I'll take care of school.
+I said, all right, I'll take care of school.

 Your job is you get it done.

-You you get your degree.
+You get your degree.

 Hi, how are you?